Shawn9257/3D-Human-Pose-Estimation-Indoor-Monocular-Video/README.md

 # 3D-Human-Pose-Estimation-Indoor-Monocular-Video
-This is a work to make a 3D
+- This work is base on a monocular indoor video enviroment.
+- with monodepth2 and HRNet

+# model result(video)

+#